Xavier-Tame/Data-Science-Learning/Warm-Up & Data Exploration/README.md

 * **Popular genres** are drama-heavy, with a strong presence of international films and comedies.
 * **TV-MA rating** dominates, reflecting adult content preferences.

-Absolutely!
-Here’s a **README.md section** you can add for your Netflix **Recommendation System**, explaining what it does, how it works, and showing an example.
-I’ve written it in Markdown so you can drop it straight into your existing README.

 ---

 ## **8. Content-Based Recommendation System**